Patilpraj/Cognifyz-Internship-Data-Analysis-Tasks/README.md

 #Data Analysis Internship at Cognifyz

 ##**Overview about internship**
 This README file documents the tasks completed during my Data Analysis Internship at Cognifyz.
-The internship involved analyzing datasets related to restaurant chains from various regions, categorized into three levels of increasing difficulty.The internship was an invaluable learning experience where I honed my Python programming skills, improved my ability to clean datasets, and executed comprehensive data analysis workflows.
+The internship involved analyzing datasets related to restaurant chains from various regions, categorized into three levels of increasing difficulty.
+The internship was an invaluable learning experience where I honed my Python programming skills, improved my ability to clean datasets, and executed comprehensive data analysis workflows.
 All tasks were performed using Jupyter Notebook.

 ##**Internship Highlights**
 ###Company: @Cognifyz Technologies